 Network Upgrade Project

 In spring 2018, OIT embarked on a multi-year project to completely refresh the University's wired and wireless networks.
-The project is expected to be complete before the end of December 2021.
+The project was completed in December 2021.

 Goals and Benefits